 - Backupify: This backup service, which I mention on p.
 172, has changed its focus to be strictly business-oriented, and although it can still back up Gmail, it now supports only Google Apps accounts.
 The pricing structure has changed, as well.

 I do have a (short) list of other topics I’d like to cover in more detail or clarify in some way in a future version of the book, but they aren’t specific to Mavericks and also not particularly urgent.
 Very tentatively, I imagine I might update the book to version 2.1 after the next version of OS X (10.10?) is released, presumably late in 2014—but we’ll have to see what changes Apple has in store for us and when.

-July 14, 2019—We hope to release an update to this book to cover changes in Catalina later in 2019.
+January 27, 2020—We hope to release an update to this book to cover changes in Catalina later in early 2020.